On the treatment of phenomenological turbulent effects in one dimensional simulations of core-collapse supernovae: Introduction

-Very recently, time-dependent simulations with phenomenological convective turbulence have been performed \citep{Mabanta2019,Couch2020,Mueller2019,Boccioli2021}.
+Very recently, time-dependent simulations with phenomenological convective turbulence have been performed \citep{Mabanta2019,Couch2020,Mueller2019,Boccioli2021,Boccioli2022,Boccioli2023}.
 Those try to model the convective turbulence in multi-dimensional simulations, and install the effects in one-dimensional simulations with several parameters, while the previous phenomenological studies just increased neutrino luminosity to trigger the explosion.
-Following \cite{Mabanta2019}, we refer this method as \verb!1D+!.
-This approach not only would reproduce the dynamics close to the results of 3D simulations, but also is useful to determine the landscape of explodability (e.g., the progenitor dependence), taking advantage of its low computational cost as in other phenomenological approaches.
-Predicting the neutrino luminosity, the frequency of the gravitational waves, and the optical light curves, \verb!1D+! is also used in the context of multi-messenger observation of core-collapse supernova \citep{Warren2020,Barker2021}.
+Following \cite{Mabanta2019}, we refer this method as \verb!1D+! \footnote{This approach is also called STIR, Supernova Turbulence In Reduced-dimensionality.
+This name is basically used in \cite{Couch2020} and \cite{Boccioli2021}.}.
+Note that the \cite{Mabanta2019} try to establish global modeling of the convective turbulence where the turbulent properties are not determined by local hydrodynamic variables.
+On the other hand, other studies formulate it by local modeling \citep{Couch2020,Mueller2019,Boccioli2021}.
+In the following, we basically focus on the local modeling, however, we must stress the importance of the global modeling and further investigation on this topic.

-In the previous simulations with phenomenological convection, the systematic investigation of the impact of employed parameters is incomplete.
-They just focus on the dependence of the so-called mixing length parameter and keep other parameters fixed \citep{Couch2020,Boccioli2021}.
-In this study, we systematically change the diffusion coefficient as well as the mixing length parameter and analyze the role of convective turbulence in the explosion mechanism.
-Such a comprehensive parametric survey could infer the most important effects of turbulence to trigger the explosion.
-As in the previous studies, we also investigate the progenitor dependence of the explodability.
-Our simulation method is introduced in Section~\ref{sec:numericalsetup} and Appendix~\ref{sec:formalism}.
-We describe our numerical models in Section~\ref{sec:models}.
-In Section~\ref{sec:mixing} and \ref{sec:diffusion}, we show the mixing length parameter and diffusion parameter results, respectively, together with our interpretation of the numerical results.
-Section \ref{sec:landscape} presents the explodability and diagnostic explosion energy for our models.
+These approaches not only would reproduce the dynamics close to the results of 3D simulations, but also are useful to determine the progenitor dependence of the explodability \citep{Couch2020,Boccioli2021,Zapartas2021}, taking advantage of its low computational cost as in other phenomenological approaches.
+Predicting the neutrino luminosity, the frequency of the gravitational waves, and the optical light curves, \verb!1D+! is also used in the context of multi-messenger observation of core-collapse supernova \citep{Warren2020,Barker2022}.